Pilates put to the test for hip arthritis relief

 Summary

-This study looked at whether a clinical Pilates exercise program can help reduce symptoms of hip osteoarthritis, like pain and stiffness.
-Fifty-two adults with hip osteoarthritis took part in either Pilates or standard exercises twice a week for 12 weeks.
-Researchers measured pain, movement, and quality of life before and after the program to see which approach worked better.
+This study tested whether a clinical Pilates program can reduce symptoms of hip osteoarthritis.
+Fifty-two adults with hip OA were assigned to either clinical Pilates or standard therapeutic exercises twice a week for 12 weeks.
+Researchers measured pain, movement, balance, and quality of life before and after treatment to see which approach works better.

 Disclaimer Read more